Khoeckman/freebuild-plots/README.md

 menuProtect3 (&eClick to select | unset) [&eClick to select] - Whether the plot protected setting is: High menuProtect4 (&eClick to select | unset) [&eClick to select] - Whether the plot protected setting is: Extreme

+trustAddr (byte) - Trust register address trust#Id (short | unset) - Trusted ID (# = register 1 trough 5)
+trust#Ign (string | unset) ['&cNone'] - Trusted IGN (# = register 1 trough 5)

 points (byte) - Amount of points the player gave.
-To be added to {plotPoints}. {plotRated} increases with 1 ratingStr (string) - Name of the rating the player gave trustAddr (byte) - Trust register address trust#Id (short | unset) - Trusted ID (# = register 1 trough 5) trust#Ign (string | unset) ['&cNone'] - Trusted IGN (# = register 1 trough 5)
+To be added to {plotPoints}. {plotRated} increases with 1 ratingStr (string) - Name of the rating the player gave ratedAddr (byte) - Register address of the {rated#} register of which it should read the bit at position {pointer}
+pointer {byte} - The number of the bit it should read of the {ratedAddr} register rated1 (long) - Register 1 to binairy bitpack whether the player has rated rated (1 | unset) - Whether the player has already rated {plotAddr}

 ### Global